SafeteeWoW/LibDeflate/README.md

 [Documentation](https://safeteewow.github.io/LibDeflate/) is in the Github repository.

 ## Limitation
 Though many performance optimization has been done in the source code, as a pure lua implementation, its speed is significantly slower than a C compressor.
-LibDeflate aims to compress small files, and it is suggestted to not compress files bigger than 1MB.
+LibDeflate aims to compress small files, and it is suggested to not compress files with the order of several Megabytes.
 If you need to compress files hundreds of MetaBytes, please use a C compressor, or a Lua compressor with C binding.

 ## Performance
 Below is a simple benchmark compared with another pure Lua compressor [LibCompress](https://www.wowace.com/projects/libcompress).
-LibDeflate with compression level 1 compresses as fast as LibCompress, but already produces significantly smaller file than LibCompress.
-High compression level takes a bit more time to get better compression.

 The size of [The input data](https://gist.github.com/SafeteeWoW/d9770e08a6989032de01b7d61b53d981) is 158492 bytes.
 The benchmark runs on Lua 5.1.4 interpreter.